 You can find it in all Biergarten or beer halls but also local restaurants where it is served with sweet mustard and pretzels, and of course, Weissbier (wheat beer).
 This will definitely be a breakfast you (and your stomach) will remember for a long time.

 Did you know that you could surf in Munich?
-That’s right, the city is actually the birthplace of river surfing, a sport that is practiced all year round at the Eisbach Canal, a little, manmade river flows through the English garden.
+That’s right, the city is actually the birthplace of river surfing, a sport that is practiced all year round at the Eisbach Canal, a little manmade river that flows through the English Garden.